ibm-garage-cph/bookinfo-details/activity4/README.md

    *Observe: the `pipelinerun.yaml` contains the reference to the previously created resources: service account, git repository, container registry*

 6. Follow the progress of your pipeline using the tekton cli or the Openshift web console

+7. If the pipeline is successful, check your dockerhub account to see that the image is there

+8. Update the bookinfo deployment (from previous activities) to point to the new image

 ## Reference